 This three-hour elective course will develop personal leadership skills by focusing on an understanding of self through mindfulness, discussing the traits of effective leaders, and exploring the continuing development aspect of leadership.
 The course will spend time discussing the specific skills of time management, critical decision making, and self-care.
 Authenticity and legitimacy as a leader will be a theme throughout the course.
 This course is intended to provide useful and immediately applicable knowledge and skills.

 To apply for either the basic forty (40) hour course or the eight (8) hour renewal course, please fill out the Mercyhurst University ACT 235 form.
-Please note that YOU DO NOT have to pay in advance for this course but bring a check or money order, payable to Mercyhurst University, to the first class.
+Please note that you do not have to pay in advance for this course, but must bring a check or money order (payable to Mercyhurst University) to the first class.
 Finally, after receiving approval from the Pennsylvania State Police to attend one of our courses, they will send you a letter to this effect.
 This letter, or a copy, MUST be brought to the first class or you cannot be admitted.

 The cost for these programs is $350, payable to Mercyhurst University. $150 is due before attending.
 The balance MUST be paid by the final day of training.
 Checks can be sent to Bill Hale, Director, Mercyhurst Municipal Police Training Academy, 16 West Division St., Erie, PA., 16428.
 DO NOT send a check until the state has authorized your attendance.
 Log on at: www.lethalweapons.state.pa.us.